Klekar/rock_paper_scissors/README.md

 ### Continued development

+App doesn't seem to be doing very well on mobile phones.
+Specifically mobile Safari appears to be just doing some wierd stuff and Samsung Internet ruined color gradient of rock paper scissors buttons.
+That is something I would like to look into in the future.
-If I become aware of any bugs I will probably fix them but otherwise I won't most likely develop this app any further since the bonus version seems pretty much the same.
+If I become aware of any further bugs I might fix them but otherwise I won't most likely develop this app any further since the bonus version is pretty much the same regarding coding.

 ### Useful resources